-This entire rolling process takes about 1- 2 minutes total.
-It’s pretty easy to fit in in the morning, while you make coffee, etc. 1 -2 minutes is enough time for the process to work.
+This entire rolling process takes about 60 seconds total.
+It’s pretty easy to fit in in the morning, while you make coffee, etc.

-It’s the fastest way and therefore the most likely I’ll be to actually follow through with the cleaning.
-Because it’s my face roller, I’m more lax than I would be if it was a piece of jade jewelry.
+This is the fastest way to clean it (and therefore the most likely I’ll be to actually follow through with the cleaning.)

-You can also wash with a little face wash and water which is more gentle on the jade stone.
+You can also wash with a little face wash and water and also dry in a clean towel.

 I hunted and read through countless reviews to find a roller that was well made and real jade.
 I wanted to make sure it was sturdy and the base would hold up with daily use.
-This is the exact roller that I found and love.
-It also is the most affordable out of the three that I linked.
-It’s amazing!
+I created this list of the best reviewed rollers to save you from having to dig through hundreds of options.